-My relationship with meditation lasts just over two years now.
-I started meditate in the hope of helping me with my anxieties, and so it happened, since then I recommend it to everyone.
+I started meditating in the hope of helping me with my anxieties, and so it happened, since then I recommend it to everyone.
 I myself started (also on a friend’s recommendation) with the 1 Giant Mind phone app.
-Nowdays I choose the meditation technique mostly by my current mood.
-I’m definitely not an expert on meditation.
-I have only read a few books on this issue, visited a meditation workshop, and last year I spent a week in Bali on a meditation retreat.
-About that experinece I might write in some other article.
+Nowadays I choose the meditation technique mostly by my current mood.
 These days I try to meditate every day for at least 10 minutes, nevertheless I still have some periods of time in which I manage to do this daily ritual with love and then one day I skip my meditation and it is hard for me to get back.
-However eventually I always return back to meditation and thank myself for having done so.
+However, eventually I always return back to meditation and thank myself for having done so.
 Meditation really helps me and maybe it will help you as well.

 What exactly is meditation

-Many people think that the essence of meditation is completely stoping the flow of our thoughts.
-Unfortunately I have to dissappoint you but that is not our aim.
+Many people think that the essence of meditation is completely stopping the flow of our thoughts.
+Unfortunately, I have to disappoint you but that is not our aim.
 The main purpose of meditation is to learn to observe these thoughts, noting them.
 We have to realize that we are not our thoughts.

 Benefits of meditation

-Thanks to meditation we deepen our attention and concentration and because to that we are much more effective in all the activities we do.
-We can also reduce stress, tension and anxiety.
-I notice myself that because of the meditation I began to perceive the things and events around me much more positively and calmly.
+Thanks to meditation we deepen our attention and concentration and because of that we are much more effective in all the activities we do.
+We can also reduce stress, tension, and anxiety.
+I notice that because of the meditation, I began to perceive the things and events around me much more positively and calmly.
 And last but not least regular meditation can improve the quality of sleep.
 So why not try it?

 Where and How to meditate

-For start it is advisable to find a place to practice meditation.
+For a start, it is advisable to find a place to practice meditation.
 Somewhere you feel safe, comfortable and it is quiet.
 It is recommended to meditate with your spine upright, preferably in a sitting position where you should not feel any discomfort.
-You can use a pillow, blanket, bolster or anything else to make it pleasant, you should not feel cold or either hot, and you should´t need to modify the position during your meditation.
+You can use a pillow, blanket, bolster, or anything else to make it pleasant, you should not feel cold or either hot, and you shouldn’t need to modify the position during your meditation.

-There is really a many types of meditation techniques.
-In this article I will briefly introduce you some of the basic ones that I myself sometimes practice or at least have tried.
+There are really many types of meditation techniques.
+In this article, I will briefly introduce you to some of the basic ones that I myself sometimes practice or at least have tried.
 You can try one of them at home or with someone who is close to you.
 Another option is to look for a meditation group in your neighborhood.
-Unfortunately in smaller cities they are not as common, but in larger cities you will definitely find a group you can join.
+Unfortunately in smaller cities, they are not as common, but in larger cities, you will definitely find a group you can join.
 Try out which option is best suited to you.

 Once again I would like to stress that no matter how you practice any technique of meditation its purpose is not to stop your thoughts.
-Maybe after a while in meditation you find yourself thinking about what you have to do today or what to cook for dinner.
+Maybe after a while in meditation, you find yourself thinking about what you have to do today or what to cook for dinner.
 That’s all right.
 Whenever you realize that your attention has fled somewhere else just come back to it.
 Do not be angry with yourself.
-Don´t rate your meditation because of it as bad one.
+Don’t rate your meditation because of it as bad one.
 Just keep going.
 Just as the purpose of the lungs is to breathe, the purpose of our mind is to produce thoughts.
-We just want to learn to meditate by watching the thoughts as an observer.
-Maybe we can smile at what the mind has come to us again.
-Now, to those meditation technique…
+And now, to those meditation techniques…

 Another option is guided meditation.
-In this way as the name suggests someone else is telling you what to focus on or what to do during your meditation.
-For this technique there are great apps to guide you about which I write a few paragraphs below.
-Try again and see how this style would suit you.
+In this way, as the name suggests someone else is telling you what to focus on or what to do during your meditation.

 MEDITATION WITH MANTRA

-You can also try concentrating at one place.
+You can also try concentrating on one place.
 Again sit back and slowly begin to concentrate at one point in front of you on the floor or place an object in front of you and just focus on that.
-Don´t try to look at the object too tightly, but rather gently.
-Then start to perceive the light, the air and the sound around you without losing a sight of that point.
+Don’t try to look at the object too tightly, but rather gently.
+Then start to perceive the light, the air, and the sound around you without losing sight of that point.
 Just be aware of your surrounding.

 How long and when to meditate